 The B-36 Peacemaker, a long-range bomber, never saw action in a war.
 However, it certainly caused a major political war to break out between the various arms of the American Military.

-At the end of WWII, the US Air Force (USAF) was turned into an independent service and placed under the control of the National Military Establishment.
+At the end of WWII, the US Army Air Force (USAAF) was turned into an independent service and placed under the control of the National Military Establishment.
 This newly formed Air Force faced some significant challenges, both at home and overseas.

 These challenges included a new foe in the form of the Soviet Union.
 In addition, the Navy was unimpressed with the idea of a new military service that took funds from a diminishing defense moneybag, especially as the Air Force was trying to implement new technology in the form of jet propulsion.